 As infection rates rise, Germany’s Covid death toll surpasses 100,000.

-Germany confirmed record coronavirus fatalities and infections on Thursday, as the country’s cumulative death toll surpassed 100,000, with the country’s most severe virus epidemic yet increasing just as Angela Merkel’s coalition prepares to be replaced.
+Germany confirmed record coronavirus fatalities and infections on Thursday, as the country’s most serious virus outbreak worsened just as a new administration prepares to replace Angela Merkel’s coalition.

 Germany has fared better than many other European countries in previous pandemics, but has recently experienced a comeback, with intensive care beds quickly filling up.